MetalPetal/MetalPetal/README.md

 #### MTIFilter

 A `MTIFilter` represents an image processing effect and any parameters that control that effect.
 It produces a `MTIImage` object as output.
 To use a filter, you create a filter object, set its input images and parameters, and then access its output image.
-Typically, a filter class owns a static kernel (`MTIKernel`), when you access its `outputImage` property, it asks the kernel with the input images and parameters to produce a output `MTIImage`.
+Typically, a filter class owns a static kernel (`MTIKernel`), when you access its `outputImage` property, it asks the kernel with the input images and parameters to produce an output `MTIImage`.

 #### MTIKernel